pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Timex-TS2068.md

 Extra functionalities are available for such platform, notably the [Sprite Pack 1 library](library/sprites/sp1) supporting the 512x192 graphics resolution.

+## Math Libraries

+The ROM calculator is supported by use of the `-lm2068` library.

+It should be noted that the ZX Maths libraries are of a lower precision than both _genmath_ and _math48_ and are also less performant.
+As a trade off, the amount of memory used is much reduced.

 ### Links